To Use or not to Use Muon: How Simplicity Bias in Optimizers Matters: Introduction and Background

-Engineers and researchers across industries frequently employ deep learning to solve data science problems.
-Developing a model usually consists of deciding on the model architecture and data (e.g. which augmentations or feature engineering) to use.
-However, the choice of optimizer typically relies on established defaults such as SGD, Adam, or more recently, Muon.
-This paper aims to spotlight the impact of optimizer choice, and how, apart from different optimizers having different speed of training, they can also cause different behavior of the final model.
-The key point is that different optimizers make different path traversals in the loss landscape, that is, they have different biases.
-Despite this, prior works primarily focus on the greedy (speedup) benefits optimizers bring \citep{wen2026fantastic}.
-This is largely due to a lack of theory or intuition on how learning trajectory taken impacts functional properties of the final solution.
+Employing deep learning in practice usually involves careful decisions on the model architecture and data (e.g. deciding on augmentations or feature engineering), while the choice of the optimizer typically relies on established defaults such as Adam, or more recently, Muon.
+This paper aims to spotlight the impact of optimizer choice: different optimizers take different optimization paths in the loss landscape, each with their own inductive biases.
+Despite this, prior works primarily focus on the benefit of faster optimization \citep{wen2026fantastic}.
+There remains a lack of theory or intuition on how the learning trajectory taken impacts functional properties of the learned solution.

-Specifically, we focus on the Muon optimizer \citep{jordan2024muon}, which attracted a large audience due to its performance on NanoGPT Speedrun competition \citep{modded_nanogpt_2024}.
-Muon converges to a certain validation loss much quicker (in wallclock time) than other, older and newer optimizers.
-It has been adopted as one of the new defaults, for example, in training NanoChat \citep{nanochat}, and \citet{su2025isotropic} even says ``Mounting evidence now suggests that Muon is becoming, and perhaps already is, the new go-to optimizer for training language models in industry...''.
-But we still don't know Muon's biases, we don't know which trajectory in the loss landscape Muon takes to be so quick, and \emph{we don't know implications of that to the solution Muon-optimized model converges to}.
+Specifically, we focus on the Muon optimizer \citep{jordan2024muon} which has attracted a large audience due to its performance on the NanoGPT Speedrun competition \citep{modded_nanogpt_2024}, learning much faster (in wallclock time) than other optimizers.
+It has since been adopted as one of the new defaults, for example, in training NanoChat \citep{nanochat} and DeepSeek-V4 \citep{deepseekai2026deepseekv4}, with speculations it may be used for language models in industry as well \citep{su2025isotropic}.
+However, we still lack an understanding of Muon's inductive biases, the trajectories it takes through the loss landscape to be fast, and the implications of these dynamics on the solution Muon-optimized model converges to.

-Our goal in this paper, apart from emphasizing asking those questions, is to make initial steps in answering them.
-We set to do so by theoretically analyzing deep linear networks optimized by simplified version of Muon---assuming exact SVD and no momentum for tractability---termed Spectral GD.
-Optimizing with it provably removes a simplicity bias that e.g. optimizing by gradient descent (GD) exhibits \citep{nakkiran2019sgd, gidel2019implicit, refinetti2023neural, zhang2026saddletosaddle}.
-Namely, the trajectory GD takes sequentially increases the rank of the solution, acting as an implicit regularization.
-On the other hand, Spectral GD doesn't increase the complexity sequentially, but instead learns everything at the same time.
-This theory explains the speed-up benefits of Muon, e.g. in imbalanced modalities setting, as observed by \citet{vasudeva2026how, wang2026muon}.